JoshCHYeh0825/BU_CASCS680/Programming/PA4/README.md

 * * Implemented through the use of sharpe edges (distinct normals for the caps vs. the walls).
   * The generation loop creates 4 distinct rings of vertices for every vertical slice:
-    1. Top Cap Edge (Normal - Up: 0, 1, 0)
+    1. Top Cap Edge (Normal - Up: 0, 1, 0).
-    2. Top Wall Edge (Normal: Outwards)
+    2. Top Wall Edge (Normal: Outwards).
-    3. Bottom Wall Edge (Normal: Outwards)
+    3. Bottom Wall Edge (Normal: Outwards).
-    4. Bottom Cap Edge (Normal - Down: 0, -1, 0)
+    4. Bottom Cap Edge (Normal - Down: 0, -1, 0).
   * Indices connect the centers to the caps (Triangle Fan) and the walls to each other (Triangle Strip/Quad logic).
 * **Cube:**
   * Implemented with 24 distinct vertices, 4 per face.